04

 Why This Matters

 Tools turn LLMs from interesting toys into powerful systems that act in the real world.
-Agentic loops amplify every risk - a single manipulated instruction can trigger a chain of real actions.
+Agentic loops can amplify risk when applications auto-execute model requests - a manipulated instruction may trigger a chain of real actions.
 The security implications compound:

-• How LLMs Work: The model is just predicting text - it can be fooled
+• How LLMs Work: At its core the model is predicting text with no built-in check on what that text is, so it can be fooled

 • RAG: External data flows into the prompt - it can carry hidden instructions

-• Tools + Agents: A fooled model with powerful tools causes real damage - and an autonomous one keeps going
+• Tools + Agents: A manipulated model with powerful tools can cause real damage, and an autonomous loop can continue until a limit or approval boundary

 Each layer builds on the last.
 That's why you needed the fundamentals first.